Who are the men that pick for scraps amongst the ruins at the end of history?

 Well, I have to do something.

-And it begins in really small things, but it ends with people having quite radical statements, which, of course, we don't endorse.
+And it begins in really small things, but it ends with people having quite radical statements, which of course we don't endorse.

 It is amazing, of course, and while stocks last.

-So there are lots of small things like this.
+But so there are lots of small things like this.

 Like, everyone is aware.